rems-project/cn-tutorial/docs/getting-started/tutorials/verif-arrays.md

-# Verifying Programs with Arrays and Loops
+# Arrays and loops, verified

 Recall this specification for a simple function that reads from an array: